 Psychiatric/mental health theory, practice, and the professional role are introduced, with emphasis on the adult client.
 Common psychiatric disorders across the lifespan are included.
 12 contact hours.

-Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224 and NURS 225.
+Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224 and NURS 225 or NURS 225W.

 Offered: Fall, Spring.